acoomans/ACCodeSnippetRepositoryPlugin/README.md

 ![screenshots](Screenshots/screenshot02.png)

 When you fork, all snippets from the repository (with the right format, see below _Format_) will be imported in Xcode.
+Your existing snippets, that do not belong to any repository yet, will not be affected.

-Existing snippets in Xcode are *NOT* exported to the repository.
+After forking, you will given the choice to import (user) snippets from Xcode to the repository.

 Also, you can remove the system snippets if you don't use them.